julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Wednesday, July 16, 2025.
+#### Thursday, July 17, 2025.
 Quote of the day:

-> "In order to change the world, you have to get your head together first." - Jimi Hendrix
+> "Where there is shouting, there is no true knowledge." - Leonardo da Vinci